 Adding an omnichannel contact center to your organization will help you give assistance to more patients or clients.
 However, shopping around for an outsourcing partner is a tricky task.
 The following are three requirements you should take into consideration during your search.

 - HIPAA and CMS Compliance: This goes without saying.
 Healthcare and medical companies must follow strict regulations when it comes to their patients and clients.
 Their information must be held confidential and it must be treated with the highest standards of security.
 You should expect your contact center partner to adhere to HIPAA and CMS compliance like you would with any other partnership.

 - Certified Registered Nurses (RN’s): When patients and clients call you, the representatives answering the phones can’t be random agents with no background in healthcare.
 You want your agents to be registered nurses so they can offer reliable, accurate information.

 - Large Capacity: You know what really bothers people?
 Calling a company only to be put on hold or calling a company and having it take forever to get an answer.
 Now, imagine a person in that scenario, except they’re concerned about their health.
 That’s a recipe for a bad experience.
 Make sure your future outsource contact center partner has enough employees to provide the scalability you need no matter what time of the day, month, or year.

 This blog post is based on an article by CustomerThink.
 To read this article, please click here!

 Need an omnichannel contact center for your healthcare organization?
 We can help!

-Outsource Consultants are call center experts with over 20 years of outsourcing industry experience that have spent thousands of hours vetting and analyzing the strengths and specializations of the industry-leading outsource call center vendors.
-If you’re considering call center outsourcing, simply call 888-766-4482 or email email@example.com today and we’ll help you find the solution that best fits your exact requirements.
+Outsource Consultants are call center experts with over 25 years of outsourcing industry experience who have spent thousands of hours vetting and analyzing the strengths and specializations of the industry-leading nearshore outsource call center vendors.
+If you’re considering nearshore call center outsourcing, simply call 888-766-4482 or request a free call center cost proposal today and we’ll help you find the solution that best fits your exact requirements.